-Section 19.6 Employees required to work in a higher classification shall be governed by the following provisions:
+Section 19.67 Employees required to work in a higher classification shall be governed by the following provisions:

-A. Employees shall, when temporarily assigned by their appropriate supervisor to work in a different and higher-rated job classification, be compensated for such work at the higher pay rate.
+- A. Employees shall, when temporarily assigned by their appropriate supervisor to work in a different and higher-rated job classification, be compensated for such work at the higher pay rate. - 1.
 The employee's pay shall be adjusted in accordance with the rules of pay involving promotion.
 The employee shall be paid at the higher rate for time actually worked in the higher classification.
-If the assignment is for less than four (4) hours duration, then no pay change shall be made.
-Out of classification assignment shall not be broken nor shall employees be relieved from out of classification assignment solely for the purpose of avoiding out of classification pay.
-Employees who work an entire workweek, as defined in Article 24, out of class in an exempt position are not entitled to receive overtime compensation for that workweek.
-Employees shall not be eligible to receive out of classification pay for more than thirty (30) workdays in a fiscal year without the department forwarding a letter to the Human Resources Director requesting and resulting in the approval of an extension.
-Employees who are part of a progression family shall be eligible for out-of-class pay when required to operate heavy equipment that is rated for a higher job classification and/or grade, per the provisions of this sub-section.
+If the assignment is for less than four (4) hours duration, then no pay change shall be made. - 2.
+Out-of-classification assignment shall not be broken nor shall employees be relieved from out-of-classification assignment solely for the purpose of avoiding out-of-classification pay.

-- B. An employee who is assigned to supervise one (1) or more other persons in positions of the same grade or non-lead positions supervising court or jail worker(s) shall be paid \$1.50 per hour in addition to his/her normal rate of pay during such assignment, provided the assignment shall be for at least one full workday.
-The employee assigned to supervise shall be considered a "leadman" during such assignment. - C. Provisions of this Section shall not apply to employees when selected for any inservice training programs that the City may establish that are designed to prepare employees for advancement to positions requiring higher skills and more responsible duties. - D. It is understood that out of classification work assignments give employees improved qualifications, skills and knowledge that enhance an employee's opportunities for receiving promotions and/or enhanced performance evaluations. - 1.
-Distribution of out of classification assignments shall be distributed as evenly as possible among qualified employees by department, division, section, classification, and shift.
+- 3. Employees who work an entire workweek, as defined in Article 24, out of class in an exempt position are not entitled to receive overtime compensation for that workweek.
+Employees shall not be eligible to receive out-of- classification pay for more than thirty (30) workdays in a fiscal year without the department completing a PA in the payroll systemforwarding a letter to the Human Resources Director requesting and resulting in the approval of an extension. - 1.4.
+Employees who are part of a progression family shall be eligible for out-ofclass pay when required to operate heavy equipment that is rated for a higher job classification and/or grade, per the provisions of this sub-section. - B. An employee who is assigned to supervise one (1) or more other persons in positions of the same grade or non-lead positions supervising court or jail worker(s) shall be paid \$1.50 per hour in addition to his/her normal rate of pay during such assignment, provided the assignment shall be for at least one full workday.
+The employee assigned to supervise shall be considered a "lead" during such assignment. - C. Provisions of this Section shall not apply to employees when selected for any inservice training programs, such as progressions, that the City may establish that are designed to prepare employees for advancement to positions requiring higher skills and more responsible duties. - D.B.
+It is understood that out of classification work assignments give employees improved qualifications, skills and knowledge that enhance an employee's opportunities for receiving promotions and/or enhanced performance evaluations. - 1.
+Distribution of oOut-of-classification assignments shall be distributed as evenly as possible among qualified employees by department, division, section, classification, and shift.
 However, it is understood by the parties that supervisors shall have the discretion to select a different employee for a specific assignment based on reasonable work considerations that may include specific knowledge, skills, performance, or safety concerns that support such a selection. - 2.
 Extremely hazardous work situations that call for special technical knowledge or hazardous environment experience may necessitate bypassing equalization procedures. - 3.
-Management and the Union shall review the out of class equalization quarterly at the regularly scheduled Labor Management meetings as prescribed in the contract.
+Management and the Union shall review the out-of-class equalization quarterly as needed at the regularly scheduled during Labor Management meetings as prescribed in the contract.
 The purpose of such reviews shall be to monitor the effectiveness of the program and to review and remedy deficiencies in the program, particularly special circumstances that may arise under Section 19.6 D.2.